Lightweight Materials in Automotive Design: How Automakers Reduce Vehicle Weight

 Where m stands for the mass of both the vehicle and the payload it is carrying, g is the gravitational acceleration of gravity, αroad gradient is the gradient of

-the road, f rolling resistance is the coefficient of rolling resistance and V vehicle is the velocity at which the vehicle is traveling.
+The road, f rolling resistance is the coefficient of rolling resistance and V vehicle is the velocity at which the vehicle travels.

 P acceleration = (e gear *m vehicle +m payload) *a vehicle*v vehicle